Elites Are Using Race to Divide Us

 Those with wealth and power have always been focused on keeping these advantages, by any means necessary — and when a country teeters on the edge of the financial abyss, the quest for wealth and power intensifies.
 This is why in America in 2020, one thing matters more than almost anything else: money that will soon separate those with unfathomable privilege and power from those who have none.

-Whether we realize it or not, we’re all trapped in a predatory economic System that’s exploiting the masses, squeezing larger numbers of Americans into a rapidly ballooning lower class that primarily serves those at the top.
+We’re all trapped in a predatory economic System that’s exploiting the masses, squeezing larger numbers of Americans into a rapidly ballooning lower class that primarily serves those at the top.
 But the privileged elite have enlisted the media they control to convince us that systemic racism is the greatest threat we face.
 They will do everything in their power to keep us from seeing what’s really happening.

-We can pretend we’re saving black lives by making an example of racist white cops, defunding police, or abolishing them.
+We can pretend we’re saving Black lives by making an example of racist white cops, defunding police, or abolishing them.
 But these “solutions” won’t address the true roots of the problem.
-They won’t provide more jobs for black people, create more wealth for black families, help more black children graduate from high school or go to college, lower the rate of incarceration for black men, or keep 2,600 of them from killing each other every year.
+They won’t provide more jobs for Black people, create more wealth for Black families, help more Black children graduate from high school or go to college, lower the rate of incarceration for Black men, or keep 2,600 of them from killing each other every year.

 These “solutions” will continue to keep us from seeing the greatest threat we all face.